Category Archives: Nature

 a2-psych-gender-dysphoria-5-638joshua-alcorn

 The suicide of Joshua Alcorn on December 28, 2014, marked the tragic end of his young life.
 He was seventeen years old.
-His death attracted world wild attention as he published a suicide note on Tumblr in which he related the stress of suffering gender dysphoria.
+His death attracted worldwide attention as he published a suicide note on Tumblr in which he related the stress of suffering from gender dysphoria.
 This stress was too much for him to bear, so he opted for suicide.
 He adopted the name Leelah in his suicide note.
 He leaves behind his grieving parents, younger siblings and the rest of those who knew and loved him.
-Details are emerging as to the stress he endured and a degree of dysfunction in his family.
+Details are emerging as to the stress he endured and the degree of dysfunction in his family.
 He came from a Christian family.
 His parents (Doug and Carla Alcorn) did not understand what he was experiencing and essentially told him to “pray it away.”
 He said in his suicide note that his parents sent him to conversion therapy for treatment.
 Compounding this tragedy was the lynch mob mentality that took hold.
 Doug and Carla Alcorn experienced harassment, even a call from activist Dan Savage that they face prosecution.
 Is this warranted?
 Continue reading

 “After all, what’s a life, anyway?
 We’re born, we live a little while, we die.” ― E.B.
 White, Charlotte’s Web